JeremyG956/AdvancedJoinsSQL/README.md

 The dataset contains information about cabs, their drivers, shifts, maintenance details, fuel usage, driver qualifications, and incident records.
 This multi-faceted data provides an opportunity to explore multiple aspects of the business, enabling a comprehensive understanding of the operations and performance of the taxicab company.

+While tasked with completing 50 queries, I couldnt help but answer all of them as it was so much fun!

 # Problem Statement

 The aim of this project is to extract meaningful insights from the dataset and solve complex queries that can aid the taxicab company in improving its operations, maintenance, driver management, and overall efficiency.